wultra/mtoken-sdk-ios/docs/Using-Inbox-Service.md

 ### Get Message Detail

 Each message has its unique identifier.
-To get the body of message, use the following code:
+To get the body of the message, use the following code:

 ```swift
 let messageId = messagesList.first!.id